-If you are looking for the most exhaustive and complete list of SEO interview questions online today, you’ve come to exactly the right place.
+If you are preparing for a new job and looking for the most exhaustive and complete list of SEO interview questions and answers online today, you’ve come to exactly the right place.

 We’ve covered everything from the fundamentals to some more advanced SEO questions.
 Our goal was to cover every interview question you are likely to be asked, but also to provide a resource for anyone having a question about SEO.

 We plan to keep adding as and when we stumble across interview questions that we feel others would get value from.
 Enjoy!

 - 2 #2 What does SEO stand for?